kory33/obsidian-vault--research-notes--optimized-reasoning-with-guarded-logic/content/notes/Decomposing the Larger Problem into Smaller Subproblems.md

   ACCEPT
 ```

+TODO: invoke the [[Fresh Tentacle Theorem]] and obtain another algorithm `AnswerQueryNonDet3` in which `WitnessedUnderSubTree` no longer depends on the whole `I`, and finally obtain an algorithm that naively computes query-rule-rewriting `QueryRuleRewriting1(Σ, Q)` by generalizing and translating the acceptance condition of `AnswerQueryNonDet3`.
+That will be the conclusion of this note.

 [^1]: In a sense of an algorithm running on nondeterministic turing machines, so `ACCEPT`s if *any* nondeterministic branch `ACCEPT`s, and `REJECT`s if *no* nondeterministic branch `ACCEPT`s.